shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 Each of the script's functions is detailed below:

 * `import_ISIC_data()` downloads the ISIC dataset from a specified location.
-Manipulates the data into training, validating and testind datasets.
+Manipulates the data into training, validating and testing datasets.
 * `process_path(image_fp, mask_fp)` processes an image and a mask by decoding and normalising them.
 * `decode_jpg(file_path)` decodes and resizes a jpeg image.
 * `decode_png(file_path)` decodes and resizes a png image.